DreamyCecil/CecilBotMod/ModCommandsHelp.md

 ---
 - `BOT_strBotEdit` - name of a bot for editing its settings (leave blank for all bots)
 - `BOT_strSpawnName` - quick add bots with this specific name
+- `BOT_strSpawnTeam` - quick add bots in this specific team
 - `BOT_ResetBotConfig()` - reset all bot settings to default values

 For specific bot behaviour customization go to `Options -> Advanced options -> Bot Mod Customization` in game (all commands start with `BOT_`)